Lori Smith, LCSW

 ― M. Scott Peck, The Road Less Traveled: A New Psychology of Love, Traditional Values and Spiritual Growth

-Hours: Thursday evenings, Saturdays.
-Lori is available for telehealth.
+Lori is not available for new clients at this time.
 She is in network with BCBS PPO, Cigna, and United Healthcare.